Apple TV (streaming service): Growth and impact

 The service received several nominations for the 2021 Golden Globe Awards in both the television and film categories and was regarded as having "established an impressive track record for turning out consistently good—and sometimes great—programming for subscribers, despite offering a much, much smaller overall offering."
 Apple's series Ted Lasso won four Primetime Emmy Awards in 2021, including Outstanding Comedy Series, Outstanding Lead Actor in a Comedy Series (Jason Sudeikis), Outstanding Supporting Actor in a Comedy Series (Brett Goldstein) and Outstanding Supporting Actress in a Comedy Series (Hannah Waddingham).

 Apple TV+ is the first streaming service to win the Academy Award for Best Picture, with CODA at the 94th Academy Awards.
 As of March 2022, it is estimated to have 25 million paid subscribers and an additional 50 million viewers who access the service via promotions.
 Apple is partnering with Bharti Airtel to provide its music and video streaming services to the telecom company's premium clients in India from 2024 at no cost, providing the American behemoth access to thousands of users in the most populated country.
 On the 96th Academy Awards, Apple Films earned a record breaking 14 Oscar nominations, with Killers of the Flower Moon receiving 10 and Napoleon receiving 4.
 This marked the second time an Apple Films received a Best Picture nomination.

 In October 2024, Amazon announced that Apple TV+ would be available as an add-on subscription on Amazon Prime Video in the United States later that month on October 15, with other countries to follow.

-In January 2025, Apple TV+ announced that the service would be free for the first weekend of 2025, from January 3 - January 5, as a way to "increase publicity and global knowledge" regarding their service, worldwide.
+In January 2025, Apple TV+ announced that the service would be free for the first weekend of 2025, from January 3 to January 5, as a way to "increase publicity and global knowledge" regarding their service, worldwide.
 In February 2025, Apple announced the Apple TV+ app is available to download from Google Play on Android mobile devices.

-In August 2025, Apple announced a 30% increase in Apple TV+ subscription fees.
+In August 2025, Apple announced a 30% increase in Apple TV+ subscription fees in the US.

+In September 2026, Apple began bundling the Apple TV service, as well as Apple Arcade, into iCloud+ in more than 100 countries, primarily smaller territories or those deemed to have greater price sensitivity such as India.
+In these countries, Apple TV is now included with all paid iCloud+ plans (which start at US$0.99 per month or a similar value in local currency); in applicable regions where Apple TV was already sold, the service is no longer available separately.
+This change introduced Apple TV into 59 new countries, extending the service's reach to 170 countries.